-Prior to the pandemic, Gallup reported in September 2019 that 69% of employees were ‘actively disengaged’, indicating they are unhappy and unproductive at work and liable to spread negativity to coworkers, while 51% were ‘not engaged’, meaning they lack motivation and are less likely to invest discretionary effort in organizational goals or outcomes.
+Before the pandemic, Gallup reported in September 2019 that 69% of employees were ‘actively disengaged,’ indicating they were unhappy and unproductive at work and liable to spread negativity to coworkers.
+At the same time, 51% were ‘not engaged,’ meaning they lack motivation and are less likely to invest discretionary effort in organizational goals or outcomes.

 The Great Resignation

 As the pandemic continued and despite labor shortages and high unemployment, workers have recently quit their jobs in large numbers.
 This exodus has been deemed The Great Resignation by organizational psychologist Anthony Klotz, an associate professor of management at May Business School at Texas A&M University.
 Given work’s elevated place in American culture, Klotz said he knew the existential crisis of business was bound to lead to an existential crisis for workers.

 In an interview for Business Insider, Klotz pointed out: “From organizational research, we know that when human beings come into contact with death and illness in their lives, it causes them to take a step back and ask existential questions,” Klotz said.
 “Like, what gives me purpose and happiness in life, and does that match up with how I’m spending my right now?
 So, in many cases, those reflections will lead to life pivots.”

 This should create a moment of reflection for employers, according to Klotz.
 “I think we are entering a period where companies are trying to figure out, ‘Who are we in this new world of work?
 What kind of schedule do we want to give our employees?'”

 Research by Deloitte, the 2019 Global Human Capital Trends, concluded that [what could be causing the current employee departure], “is mainly the [lack of] meaning and growth people find in the work itself—and to improve that [condition], the entire organization has to be involved.”